 In cooperation with a floating platform in Negro River, we can offer close interaction with pink dolphins.

-We will visit the Dessana tribe, of Tucana language, where it is possible to visit their huts and watch a music and dance typical show.
+We will visit the Dessana tribe, of Tucana language, where it is possible to see their big huts and watch an interesting music and dance typical show.